RobotecAI/rai-private/src/examples/turtlebot4/README.md

    For example you can try:

-   - Is it able to bring you something from the kitchen? (testing robot's identity)
+   - Please bring me something from the kitchen. (testing robot's identity)
    - What are its ros2 interfaces (discovery of ros2 interfaces)
    - tell me what you see (interpretation of camera image)
    - Drive towards the table (when table is not visible, robot rejects task that it cannot do)